 Real-time growing “garden” provides a safe space for the user.

-A non-invasive glucose monitor that tells the insulin pump how much insulin or sugar water needs to be injected into the body.
+A non-invasive glucose monitor that tells the insulin pump how much insulin or sugar water needs to be injected in the body.

 The Greener Capsule is designed to match the user’s skin tone, making it more discreet.
 Its thinner, rounder curves make it less bulky and therefore less likely to bump into something and fall off.

-The capsule communicates with the Greener App to monitor the user’s glucose, automatically delivering insulin or sugar water without the need to input a number to deliver insulin or eat something to raise your sugar levels.
+The capsule communicates with the Greener App to monitor the user's glucose, automatically delivering insulin or sugar water without the need to input a number to deliver insulin or eat something to raise your sugar levels.